-Energy Security Compacts would follow a 4-step process:
+Implementation of Energy Security Compacts would follow a 4-step process:

-- 1. Conduct a joint USG-Partner analysis on the primary 'constraints to energy security,' modeled on MCC's constraints-to-growth analysis. - Negotiate and agree to a 5-year Compact of joint investments in key energy security solutions, drawing on MCC's compact model and mobilizing tools and resources from relevant USG agencies. - 3.
-Implement investments and policy reforms by a coalition of U.S. agencies, coordinated by a small dedicated office, and overseen by an Interagency Working Group co-chaired by the National Security Council (NSC). - 4.
+- 1. Conduct a joint USG-Partner analysis on the primary 'constraints to energy security,' modeled on MCC's constraints-to-growth analysis. - 2.
+Negotiate and agree to a 5+ year Compact of joint investments in key energy security solutions, drawing on MCC's compact model and mobilizing tools and resources from relevant USG agencies. - 3.
+Implement investments by a coalition of U.S. agencies, coordinated by a small dedicated office, and overseen by an Interagency Working Group co-chaired by the National Security Council (NSC). - 4.
 Report results to the NSC and Congress.

 The initiative could operate under various budget scenarios.
-An expansive appropriated budget would support more and larger compacts, but the model is designed to be able to operate effectively in a restrictive budget environment by drawing on existing appropriations and authorities.
+The model is designed to be able to operate under a range of budget scenarios by drawing on existing appropriations and authorities.
 Neither EXIM nor DFC require additional appropriations to boost lending.